drewnoakes/metadata-extractor/README.md

 * [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) for discussion about development and notifications of changes to issues and source code
 * [metadata-extractor-announce](https://groups.google.com/forum/#!forum/metadata-extractor-announce) for announcements of new releases

-# Credits

-This library is developed by [Drew Noakes](https://drewnoakes.com/code/exif/).

-Thanks are due to the many [users](https://github.com/drewnoakes/metadata-extractor/wiki/UsedBy) who sent in suggestions, bug reports, [sample images](https://github.com/drewnoakes/metadata-extractor/wiki/ImageDatabase) from their cameras as well as encouragement.
-Wherever possible, they have been credited in the source code and commit logs.

 # Feedback

 Have questions or ideas?
 Try the [mailing list](http://groups.google.com/group/metadata-extractor-dev) or open an issue report.
 GitHub's [issue tracker](https://github.com/drewnoakes/metadata-extractor/issues) accepts attachments, and sample images are often helpful/crucial in debugging problems.